Towards robust vision by multi-task learning on monkey visual cortex: Discussion and conclusion

-We thank Konstantin Lurz, Mohammad Bashiri, Christoph Blessing, Pawel Pierzchlewicz, and Matthias Kümmerer for helpful comments on the manuscript.
-The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Arne Nix and Konstantin Willeke.
+Shahd Safarani was funded by the Claussen-Simon Foundation.
 This work was partially supported by the Cyber Valley Research Fund (CyVy-RF-2019-01).
-SAC was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via the grant EC 479/1-1.
 FHS is supported by the Carl-Zeiss-Stiftung and acknowledges the support of the DFG Cluster of Excellence “Machine Learning – New Perspectives for Science”, EXC 2064/1, project number 390727645.
 This work was supported by an AWS Machine Learning research award to FHS.
 Supported by the Intelligence Advanced Research Projects Activity via Department of Interior/Interior Business Center contract number D16PC00003, DP1 EY023176 Pioneer Grant (to A.S.T.) and grants from the US Department of Health \& Human Services, National Institutes of Health, National Eye Institute (nos.
 R01 EY026927 to A.S.T. and T32 EY00252037 and T32 EY07001).